Getting well-oiled: booze in the age of the robo-barman

 In the US, "self-service" venues such as L.I.
 Pour House Bar and Grill in Long Island have embraced automation by allowing customers to pull their own pints and pay via a computer terminal.

-The boss there, Anthony Pallino, points to the need to economise at a time when the minimum wage is set to rise to US$15.
+The boss there, Anthony Pallino, points to the need to economize at a time when the minimum wage is set to rise to US$15.

 "If you needed five or six servers on a normal night, now you need four," he says, estimating savings of thousands of dollars a year with each electronic server.